sakshiii2004/Group1-IVR-Modernization-Framework/README.md

+  🏥 IVR Modernization Framework
+AI-Powered Voice-Based Patient Service System

-📖 Project Overview
+## 📌 Project Overview

+This project modernizes the traditional **Nurse Call Button system** into an **AI-powered IVR (Interactive Voice Response) system** using FastAPI and Twilio.

-This project replaces the traditional "Nurse Call Button" with an AI-powered Voice-Activated Triage System.
-Patients speak their requests, and the AI automatically routes them to the correct department (e.g., Housekeeping, Maintenance), reducing nurse workload.
+Patients can speak or press options, and the system intelligently routes requests to the appropriate department such as:
+- Housekeeping
+- Maintenance
+- IT Support
+- Nursing Station

+This reduces manual workload on nurses and improves response efficiency.

 ⚠️ Problem Statement

-The legacy manual buzzer system has three major flaws:
+The legacy manual buzzer system has major limitations:

-- No Context: Cannot distinguish between a request for water and a medical emergency.
+- **No Context Awareness**: Cannot differentiate between simple and critical requests
-- Wasted Time: Forces nurses to act as manual dispatchers for non-medical issues.
-- Slow Response: Manual hand-offs delay service and lower patient satisfaction.
+- **Manual Dispatching**: Nurses handle all requests, even non-medical ones
+- **Delayed Response**: Increases response time and reduces patient satisfaction

 🎯 Objectives

-- Direct Routing: Bypass the nursing station entirely for non-medical requests.
-- Smart Tech: Utilize a Python (Flask) backend with Natural Language Understanding (NLU).
-- Zero-Touch Workflow: Automatically generate service tickets and dispatch alerts.
+- **Smart Routing**: Automatically route requests to correct departments
+- **Voice + Key Input Support**: Accept both speech and DTMF input
+- **Automated Workflow**: Reduce human intervention in non-critical tasks
+- **Scalable Architecture**: Build a cloud-ready IVR system

-🏗️ System Architecture
+## 🏗️ System Architecture

-Built using one of two approaches:
-- Phone-Based (Twilio): Twilio frontend converts voice to data; Flask backend processes NLU and triggers SMS/database updates.
-- Web Simulator (Tablet): HTML/JS frontend captures browser audio; Flask backend extracts keywords, logs tickets, and responds via Text-to-Speech.